 Conclusion

-This is an emblematic historic building, it performs coastal control functions and offers a permanent exhibition on the history of Azorean lighthouses and lighthouse keepers — open to the public every Wednesday free of charge.
+The Arnel Lighthouse, located northeast of São Miguel, is the oldest in the Azorean archipelago and has been active since November 1876.
+This emblematic historic building performs coastal control functions.
+It offers a permanent exhibition on the history of Azorean lighthouses and lighthouse keepers — open to the public every Wednesday free of charge.

 In addition to the uniqueness and grandeur of the lighthouse, the municipality of Nordeste has many other points of tourist interest that deserve to be visited!
 What are you waiting for to embark on this adventure?